What’s New#

 v0.1.13 (28 Mar.
 2023)#

-Features and front-end API
+Features and front-end API#

 New utility class to retrieve the Argo deployment plan from the Ocean-OPS api.
 This is the utility class

-.
+OceanOPSDeployments.
 See the new documentation section on Deployment Plan for more. (#244) by G. Maze

 from argopy import OceanOPSDeployments